tomjoht/simplifying-complexity/_docs/reducing-the-complexity-of-language.md

 One commonsense approach for teaching users how to speak this language involves defining unfamiliar words for the user.
 You can define unfamiliar words in at least three ways: (1) include a glossary, (2) include inline tooltips with definitions, and (3) include "Background Knowledge" sections to help new users ramp up on the knowledge domain.

-Since technical writers tend to be language connoisseurs, priding themselves on the ability to squeeze clarity out of engineering babble, focusing on language as a means to simplify complexity constitutes a major advantage tech writers can leverage for simplifying complexity.
+Since technical writers tend to be language connoisseurs, priding themselves on the ability to squeeze clarity out of engineering babble, focusing on language as a means of helping users understand content constitutes a major advantage tech writers can leverage to simplify complexity.

 ## Previous writing about glossaries